Microserver

-A data center 64 bit microserver is a server class computer which is based on a system on a chip (SoC).
+A microserver is a server-class computer which is based on a system on a chip (SoC).
 The goal is to integrate all of the server motherboard functions onto a single microchip, except DRAM, boot FLASH and power circuits.
 Thus, the main chip contains more than only compute cores, caches, memory interfaces and PCI controllers.
 It typically also contains SATA, networking, serial port and boot FLASH interfaces on the same chip.
 This eliminates support chips (and therefore area, power and cost) at the board level.
 Multiple microservers can be put together in a small package to construct dense data center (example: DOME MicroDataCenter).